Early Years Pupil Premium (EYPP)

 All providers delivering funded early education places will be eligible to receive the early year’s pupil premium.

-Children must receive free early education in order to attract EYPP funding.
-They do not have to take up the full 570 hours of early education they are entitled to in order to get EYPP.
+Children must be in receipt of the 3 & 4 Year Old Universal 15 hours in order to attract EYPP funding.
+Children do not have to take up the full 570 hours of the universal funding they are entitled to in order to get EYPP.

 Children become eligible for free early education at different points in the year depending on when they turn 3.
 Details of the dates when children become eligible are available.